5kullk3r/cybersec-h4king-setup-and-tools/README.md

 # cybersec-h4king-setup-and-tools

-Self-authored documentation on configurations &amp; setups which I use
+Self-authored documentation on configurations & setups I use

 Hey there—welcome to my personal cybersecurity learning space.

 Whether you're a beginner, intermediate, or just curious, this repository is written entirely by me, as a way to document my own process, methods, and setups in the world of cybersecurity.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Everything here is based on firsthand experience, research, and experimentation. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 LEGAL DISCLAIMER:
 ____________________
 ____________________

-This repository is a personal documentation project, created and maintained solely by me.
+This repository is a personal documentation project, created and maintained solely by me{5kullk3r}.
 It reflects my individual learning journey, configuration methods, and understanding of cybersecurity tools and systems.

 All content in this repository is: